A Short Law with Big Results

-This is one of the shortest provisions in the Arizona Trust Code, but its practical impact should not be overlooked.
-When a trustee disclaims an interest in property, the property does not become trust property.
-Period.
+This is one of the shortest rules in the Trust Code, but its impact is real.
+When a trustee disclaims an interest in property, that property does not become part of the trust.

 If a trustee disclaims an interest in property that otherwise would have become trust property, the interest does not become trust property.

-A.R.S. § 14-10008The rule is straightforward: a trustee has the authority to refuse property on behalf of the trust, and when that happens, the property follows whatever alternative path applies.
-It might pass to a contingent beneficiary, flow through intestate succession, or be distributed according to the terms of a will or other instrument.
+A.R.S. § 14-10008The rule is simple.
+A trustee can refuse property on behalf of the trust.
+When that happens, the property follows whatever other path applies under state law.
+It might pass to a backup beneficiary, flow through intestate succession, or go where a will directs.

 Why a Trustee Would Disclaim